VISION, MISSION, AND CORE VALUES OF THE URBAN AND REGIONAL PLANNING PROGRAM, UNIVERSITY OF MICHIGAN (Adopted 2014)

 We teach community-based courses and conduct community-based scholarship that provide value to our professional, public, and citizen partners.

-Urban planning tackles societal problems with a focus on place-based policy and design.
+Urban and regional planning tackles societal problems with a focus on place-based policy and design.
 In doing so, we draw on the knowledge of many academic disciplines and professional fields.
 Our planning scholars frequently collaborate with partners outside the university to advance solutions to real-world problems.
 With faculty guidance, Michigan Planning offers students opportunities to create plans that address the challenges our community partners face.

 At Michigan Planning, we work in a demanding but collegial learning environment that enables our students to graduate as outstanding urban planners and our faculty to engage in outstanding teaching and research.